 17. Consider postage and storage fees

-Postage fees vary on location.
-You should have a list of the possible charges.
-Storage fees for the books are also important as you would need to store and package the book very well before delivering it to the buyer.
+Storage fees for books are also important as you need to store and package the books well before delivering them to the buyer.

 - Plastic covers

-- Cool dry place- Temperatures should be between 18-22 degrees Celsius.
+- A cool dry place: temperatures should be between 18-22 degrees Celsius.

-- Away from the sun- Too much sun could cause discoloration of the comic books,
+- Away from the sun as too much could cause discoloration of the comic books

 19. Take Photos of the Comic Books

-Many comic book sellers simply search online for the comic book they’re trying to sell for an image and use that one as a stock photo.
+Many comic booksellers simply search online for the comic book they’re trying to sell for an image and use a stock photo.
 This is generally seen through collection logging apps such as Comic Book Database.
-The problem is that the images are hard to access and give no indication of condition whatsoever.
-If you have a large collection then it can be quite time-consuming going through every single one and taking a photo.
+The problem is that the images are hard to access and give no indication of the condition whatsoever.
+If you have a large collection, then it can be quite time-consuming to go through every single one and take a photo.

-However, by taking individual pictures of each comic book, you demonstrate trust and seriousness to the buyer.
-This is especially the case if you’ve opted to sell your comic book collection online.
+However, by taking individual pictures of each comic book, you can build trust and show that you are serious in front of the buyer.
+This is especially the case if you have opted to sell your comic book collection online.

-Ensure you take photos that are high quality and with good resolution.
-Take the front and the back cover very clearly.
-Scans generally come out better than photos.
-The best part is it is hooked up to your computer so you don’t have to deal with an image hosting site.
+Always make sure to take high-quality pictures.
+Take the front and back cover very clearly.
+It is a fact that comic book scans usually come out better than photos.
+The scanner is hooked up to your computer so you don’t have to deal with an image hosting site.

-Most selling platforms do not allow images with poor resolution so be sure to make a test listing BEFORE photoing everything.
+Most selling platforms do not allow images with poor resolution, so it is better to do a test listing before you start to take photographs of everything.